tle51/tle51/proj3-rsaEncryption/readme.txt

 	- First, the user is prompt to enter a file name that contains a message that needs to be blocked.
 	- Then, the user is prompt to enter a file name where the block will be saved.
 	- Finally, the user is asked to enter a block size.
 Since the block size is deepened on the length 	  of the prime number, we have given some suggestions when the user is prompted for the block size.
-- When the “Encrypt” menu is selected, the user is asked to enter a file name of the public key.
+- When the “Encrypt” menu is selected, the user is asked to enter a file name of the public key and the blocked file.
   User is also asked to enter file name to save the encrypted block.
 - To decrypt a file, enter a file of of the private key and file name of the encrypted block and a file name to store the decrypted block.
-- To unblock the decryption file, enter the file name of the decrypted block.
+- To unblock the decryption file, enter the file name of the decrypted block and where you want to save the unblocked message.